bingeli1212/nitrile-preview/doc/DOC-contex-metafun.md

 a "rotated" keyword is to be expected to be followed by a single number.

+Yet another transformation is slanting.
+The slant operation’s main application is in tilting fonts.
+The 𝑥-coodinates are increased by  a percentage of their 𝑦-coordinate, so here every 𝑥 becomes 𝑥+1.5𝑦, and the 𝑦-coordinate is left untouched.

+    a slanted 1.5;

 It is also possible to have multiple transformations to be included as part of a path construction.
 However, it is to remember that if this is the case, the